failure-driven/blog/content/post/rails-camp/commit-8-start-the-game.md

 </button>
 {{< / highlight >}}

+We took an extremely small step here but the reality is that building out new features can sometimes feel like a series of unbeleivably small steps - especially when you're not quite sure where you're going yet.

+In respect to the context of the task at one hand, someone is always going to be less knowledgable and may even be refered to at times as the "junior" in that particular situation.

-again we are taking small steps here.
-Obviously bringing new people onto the project and up to speed with the technology requires the ability to bring it to a level where everyone is comfortable.
-In our case the newest member of the team, Rob in this case, is the designated "junior" of the code base.
-In pairing you want to encourage the "junior" to drive as much as possible, "junior dev hands on the keboard".
-Obviously "junior" is in respect to the context of the task at hand.
-Getting anyeone to write a their first bit of Test Driven React is challenging but we managed.
+For this commit, Rob is the designated "junior" and in a good pairing environment, you want to encourage the "junior" to drive as much as possible.
+Since we're not so far beyond "junior" ourselves in test driving React, getting anyone else to write a their first bit of Test Driven React is certainly a challenge but we managed in the end!

 ### 5 minutes with Rob

-> **Selena** "Rob have you written any React recently? what does your job
+> **Q:** "Rob have you written any React recently? what does your job
 > involve these days?"

-> **Rob** "Not really, I am mostly a reviewer these days, more so than a coder.
+> **A:** "Not really, I am mostly a reviewer these days, more so than a coder.
-> I have also been more involved in writing backbone of applications, core
+> I have also been more involved in writing the backbone of applications, core
-> architectural parts and have not really done much feature work"
+> architectural parts and haven't really done much feature work"

-> **Selena** "You seemed a little surprised that we would be coding directly on
+> **Q:** "You seemed a little surprised that we would be coding directly on
 > master, how do you usually work?"

-> **Rob** "We work with traditional feature branches and pass work over to QA
+> **A:** "We work with traditional feature branches and pass work over to QA
 > (Quality Assurance) for further testing.
-That said I am really interested
+Although I am really interested
-> with the XP (Extreme Programming) work like you guys have shown me today.
-I
+> with the XP (Extreme Programming) work like you guys have shown me today"
-> have had some great takeaways"

-> **Selena** "how did you find the pairing experience with us?"
+> **Q:** "How did you find the pairing experience with us?"

-> **Rob** "The facade API you two have provided is that you are nice people!"
+> **A:** "The facade API you two have provided is that you are nice people!"

-> **Selena** "yeah the backend is a mess"

 ### Lolcommits